Last Updated on November 21, 2022 by Wandering our World

 Harbour Public House and Doc’s Marina Grill offer waterfront dining facing Eagle Harbour, perfect for special occasions and unwinding during the summertime.

-Bainbridge Island vs Bremerton: Entertainment and Museums
+Bremerton: Entertainment & Museums

 Perhaps surprisingly, Bremerton has numerous fine arts galleries and performance centers, despite its small size.
+There’s also the free Puget Sound Naval Museum.

 The best way to experience Bremerton’s artistic richness is by visiting downtown Bremerton for Art Walk on the first Friday of each month, when galleries feature special exhibitions and restaurants offer exclusive food and drink deals.